(A) The Supplier has developed certain software applications and platforms which it makes available to subscribers via the internet on a monthly fee.

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

-Controller, processor, data subject, personal data, personal data breach, processing and appropriate technical and organisational measures: as defined in the Data Protection Legislation.
+Controller, processor, data subject, personal data, personal data breach, processing and appropriate technical and organisational measure: as defined in the Data Protection Legislation.

 Customer Data: the data inputted by the Customer, Authorised Users, or the Supplier on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.